-Note 3-Cash and investments
+Note 2-Cash and investments

-Deposits - Cash accounts are maintained in demand deposits, which are insured by the Federal Deposit Insurance Corporation or covered by the State of Florida collateral pool, a multiple financial institution pool with the ability to assess its members for collateral shortfalls if a member institution fails.
+Deposits - Cash accounts are maintained in demand deposits, which are insured by the Federal Deposit Insurance Corporation or covered by the state of Florida collateral pool, a multiple financial institution pool with the ability to assess its members for collateral shortfalls if a member institution fails.

-The Clerk follows Florida Statutes for its investment policy, which authorizes investments in certificates of deposit, savings accounts, repurchase agreements, the Local Government Surplus Funds Trust Fund administered by the Florida State Board of Administration, and obligations of the U.S. Government and government agencies unconditionally guaranteed by the U.S. Government.
+The Clerk follows Florida Statutes for its investment policy, which authorizes interest-bearing time deposits, savings accounts, repurchase agreements, the Florida Prime Investment Pool administered by the Florida State Board of Administration, the FLGIT, and obligations of the U.S. Government and government agencies unconditionally guaranteed by the U.S. government.

-The Clerk's deposits include \$42,132,227 in interest-bearing and non-interest-bearing demand deposits at September 30, 2021, which are insured by the Federal Deposit Insurance Corporation or covered by the State of Florida collateral pool, a multiple financial institution pool with the ability to assess its members for collateral shortfalls if a member institution fails.
+The Clerk's deposits include \$48,153,378 in interest-bearing and non-interest-bearing demand deposits at September 30, 2022, which are insured by the Federal Deposit Insurance Corporation or covered by the state of Florida collateral pool, a multiple financial institution pool with the ability to assess its members for collateral shortfalls if a member institution fails.
 Cash on hand amounted to \$26,600.